 You can now easily navigate the Settings app by quickly hopping between various categories using the new hamburger menu on the left side of the screen.
 The settings are divided into the same categories in the main settings list, but using a slide-out menu which eliminates the need to always go back to the main menu to access another setting category.

-There are several other features on Nougat, from Google Assistant and Android for Work to Multi-Language support and the System UI Tuner.
+There are several other features on Nougat: from Google Assistant and Android for Work to Multi-Language support and the System UI Tuner.
 These are the ones you should know.
-You’ll definitely find out more features as you enjoy your Nougat smartphone.
+You’ll definitely discover more features as you explore your Nougat smartphone.